How LifePath Can Help

 Other Ways to Help

-- Consider becoming a Personal Care Attendant.
-LifePath expects to see a decline in front-line in-home care providers resulting from the effects of the virus on our community.
+- Consider becoming a Personal Care Attendant or a paid Adult Family Care caregiver.
+LifePath continues to see a decline in front-line in-home care providers.

 - Take on the responsibility of checking on the wellbeing of an older adult in your neighborhood, especially if you believe they receive support in their homes.